prashant-raghava/Airflow-On-AKS/README.md

 [Documentation](https://airflow.apache.org/docs/apache-airflow/stable/index.html)
 prior knowledge on Airflow as well as Kubernetes is a must.
 Other items are given below:

-* In this article I will not cover how to create Azure AKS cluster.
+- In this article I will not cover how to create Azure AKS cluster.
 So make sure you have Azure AKS cluster to deploy Airflow.
-* Create Azure storage and fileshare.
+- Create `Azure storage account` and fileshare.
-* Create a Namespace.
+- Create a `Namespace`.
+- Make sure you have `az-cli` installed on your window machine

 ### Setup Helm and kubectl
 I am using windows so here are the steps: